spectrasecure/arise/README.md

     - Add licensing documentation for logo fonts.
 Both are CC-BY-SA so should be pretty simple, but I want to make a readme for attribution nonetheless
 - Write a real readme to showcase this project

-### Optimisations
-- Refactor inline bash evaluation function.
-Right now it only works on very tiny/simple snippets because my logic for parsing out the command string for eval isn't very good.
-- Allow inline bash eval in the site footer
-- Move the hardcoded TOC formatting in `build_toc` into a configurable template within `.config`
-- Remove the use of a temp file from `build_toc` and make it use arrays instead so that we're not using lazy IO calls for no good reason

 ### Dependencies
 - Bash 5.1